paultcochrane/Audio-PortMIDI/README.md

 ## License and Copyright

 This is free software.
-Please see the LICENSE file in the distribution for the terms of the license.
+Please see the LICENCE file in the distribution for the terms of the license.

 	© Jonathan Stowe, 2016